Learn something new every day

 A mud wrap can also be done in the privacy of one's home.
 It is often available in kits that are generally less expensive than spa treatments.
 Before a mud bath, it is generally important to drink water, as well as take a warm bath.
 Oils that are good for the skin can be added to the mud wrap.
 The treatment can be done in a bathtub, and afterward a commercial moisturizer can help retain the benefits of the body treatment for a while.

 Skin softening and removal of cellulite are often the goals of a mud wrap.
 Many people also seek the treatment to lose weight.
-It can also help to sooth muscle tension and pain, as well as aches associated with arthritis.
+It can also help to soothe muscle tension and pain, as well as aches associated with arthritis.
 People with respiratory diseases and conditions affecting their movement often benefit from mud baths as well.
 The warming effect of being wrapped in mud can be soothing for the entire body as well as improve overall health.